dfinity/sns-kongswap-adaptor/DEX.md

 1. deposits, the treasury funds also ends up in this unhealthy state
 2. withdraws, as described in [Impermanent Loss](#impermanent-loss), it can lose money.

+If the DEX implements slippage protection, these risks can be mitigated or avoided.

 ## LPs Risks

 Although LPs are entitled to receive LP fees, LP fees do not always offset impermanent loss.
 As a result, LPs may end up with fewer assets in value than if they had simply held their tokens.